Tsushima Island: Historical dispute

 Archaeological evidence suggests that Tsushima was already inhabited by settlers from the Japanese archipelago from the Jōmon period (14,000 BCE) to the Kofun period (300 CE).
 Also, according to the Sanguo Zhi in the 3rd century Tsushima was Tsuikai-koku and one of the 30 that composed the Yamataikoku union countries (邪馬台国).
 This island, as Tsushima Province, has been ruled by Japanese governments since the Nara period (710 CE).
 According to the Korean history book Samguk Sagi written in 1145, Tsushima is ruled by the Japanese from CE 400.

-On 19 June 1419, Japan repelled the Ōei Invasion of king Sejong of Joseon.
-He sent general Yi Jong-mu to an expedition to Tsushima island to clear it of the Wokou pirates, using a fleet of 227 vessels and 17,000 soldiers.
+On 19 June 1419, the Ōei Invasion of King Sejong of Joseon was retracted.
+He sent general Yi Chongmu on an expedition to Tsushima to clear it of the Wokou pirates, using a fleet of 227 vessels and 17,000 soldiers.
 The Joseon invaders suffered casualties in an ambush and the Korean Army negotiated a ceasefire and withdrew on 3 July 1419.
 Afterwards, in diplomatic exchanges, the lords of Tsushima would be granted exclusive trading privileges with Joseon in exchange for maintaining control and order of pirate threats originating from the island which was the very reason for the original expedition.

 The Tsushima Fuchu domain became part of Izuhara Prefecture in 1871.
 In the same year, Izuhara Prefecture merged with Imari Prefecture, which was renamed Saga Prefecture on 29 May 1872.
 The island provinces of Tsushima and Iki were merged with the western half of the former province of Hizen and became modern-day Tsushima, Nagasaki Prefecture in 1872.

 The South Korean government made a claim in 1948, but it was rejected by US Gen. MacArthur, the then-Supreme Commander of the Allied Powers (SCAP) in 1949.
 On 19 July 1951, the South Korean government agreed that the earlier demand for Tsushima had been dropped by the South Korean government with regard to the Japanese peace treaty negotiations.

 The status of Tsushima as an island of Japan was re-confirmed in 1965.

 In 2008, Yasunari Takarabe, incumbent Mayor of Tsushima rejected the South Korean territorial claim: "Tsushima has always been Japan.
 I want them to retract their wrong historical perception.
-It was mentioned in the [a chapter of volume 30 of Book of Wei in the Chinese Records of the Three Kingdoms] as part of Wa (Japan).
+It was mentioned in the Gishiwajinden (魏志倭人伝) [a chapter of volume 30 of Book of Wei in the Chinese Records of the Three Kingdoms] as part of Wa.
 It has never been and cannot be a South Korean territory."

+Tourist sites

+Characterized by the steep mountains epitomized by the sacred Mt.
+Shiratake, along with the rias coastline of Aso Bay, where inlets extend deep into the island.
+These areas have virgin forests and several endemic species.
+Additionally, they have a rich historical and cultural background, serving as a midpoint for diplomatic missions between Japan and Korea.